yanndupis/OpenMined/README.md

     - Windows & Mac users: Download it from [here](https://store.unity.com/).
     - Linux users: Download it from [here](http://beta.unity3d.com/download/ee86734cf592/public_download.html)

-note: If you do not already have one, you will have to create a Unity account when you open the Application for the first time.
+Note: If you do not already have one, you will have to create a Unity account when you open the Application for the first time.
+For new users, a Personal account should be ok.

 2. Open project in Unity `[File -> Open Project -> Directory/To/OpenMined`]